DrKRR/esp8266_1.3inchOLED_SPI_I2C/README.md

   <img src="https://github.com/DrKRR/esp8266_1.3inchOLED_SPI_I2C/blob/main/1.3-Inch-128%C3%9764-OLED-Display-Module-with-SPI-Serial-Interface-7-Pin-back_1.jpg".jpg" width = "250" height = "200"/>
  </p><br/>
 It is clear from the above figure that, the OLED has seven pins: GND, Vcc, CLK, MOSI, RES, DC, CS.
 In the I2C mode, the first four pins are used for I2C communication with RES=1, DC=CS=0.
-All seven pins are used in SPI mode.
+All seven pins are used in SPI mode.<br/>
-### Interfacing 1.3" OLED with NodeMCU ESp8266 in I2C Mode
+<h4> Interfacing 1.3" OLED with NodeMCU ESP8266 in I2C Mode </h4>
+The 1.3" 128x64 OLED uses SH1106 driver IC for handling the pixels.
+Commands used with SH1106 are different from that of the commandsused with SSD1306.
+Also the constructors used in the software are different.